smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/01-Context-and-Setup/README.md

 The dataset consists of 100k orders from 2016 and 2018 that were made on Olist store, available as csv on [Kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce)

-✅ Download the 9 datasets and store them in your `~/code/<user.github_nickname>/04-Decision-Science/data/csv` folder.
+✅ Download the 9 datasets and store them to your `~/code/<user.github_nickname>/04-Decision-Science/data/csv` folder.

 ## Setup